alantech/iasql/site/docs/concepts/high-level-vs-low-level.md

 - IAM role
 - ECR repository

-We also have used another high-level function named `ecr_build` in this case.
+We also have used another high-level function named `ecr_build` in this guide.
 It clones a Github repo, builds an image based on the codebase and pushes that image to your ECR repository.
 It simplifies the use of CodeBuild (as a runner for Docker `build` and `push`), IAM, and ECR.

 ## Controlling the Low-level Details